Radaos/getSysUsers/Product Specification.md

 ## Functional Requirements
 1. Timed Execution
-Script runs every 5 minutes, configured via Windows Task Scheduler No GUI or interactive input; all logic is contained in the script
+Script runs every 5 minutes, configured via Windows Task Scheduler.
+No GUI or interactive input; all logic is contained in the script

 2. Data Collection